SerenicuS/SerenicuS/README.md

 ###

-<p align="left">I'm an aspiring Systems Programmer who loves tinkering with everything from mid-level to high-level languages.</p>
+<p align="left">I want to become a Systems Programmer that loves tinkering with everything from mid-level to high-level languages.</p>

 ###